sozialhelden/ietf-language-tags/README.md

 Tools for working with IETF language tags as specified by [BCP 47 / RFC 5646](https://tools.ietf.org/html/rfc5646).

+- Aims to implement the full RFC spec
 - Validates given tag strings like `zh-Hant-CN`
 - Interprets complicated (but valid) tags like `zh-yue-Latn-CN-pinyin-a-extend1-x-foobar-private1`